If you’re an aspiring or emerging entrepreneur, you’re not like everybody else; you think differently.

 As the Australian startup community grows, there are an increasing number of networks you can tap into to support your journey.
 The models and cost differ, but the fundamental truth is that the more people there are accessing a network, the less quality access you’ll have.

-For this year’s Master of Entrepreneurship students, dedicating a year, full-time, toward building their startup with a small cohort of peers has given them a unique level of access they couldn’t have imagined.
+For Master of Entrepreneurship students, dedicating a year, full-time, toward building their startup with a small cohort of peers has given them a unique level of access they couldn’t have imagined.
 Georgia shares how the specific people they needed to speak with to overcome a problem or unlock an opportunity, were a phone call away.

 “Sharad, an Engineer turned interior designer, talked to Jodie Imam [one of our resident mentors and co-founder of co-working space Depo8 in Prahan] who introduced him to another co-working space looking for design help.
 A simple conversation led to a new customer.”